Debrithil/coronatracker2/README.md

 * [COVID-19 API](https://covid19api.com/)

 ## Usage
-* <b>DASHBOARD:</b> retrieves the total number of confirmed cases, deaths and recovered [globally].
+* <b>DASHBOARD:</b> retrieves the total number of confirmed cases, deaths and recovered [worldwide].
 * <b>ALL CASES:</b> retrieves a list of all cases [by country] (possibility to search cases according to a spesific location).
 * <b>INFO:</b> general information, situation update, instructions for citizens, FAQ and telephone counselling.
-* <b>SYMPTOMS:</b> the symptom and its details can be saved on the form.
-The stored data is returned to the list.
+* <b>SYMPTOMS:</b> symptoms can be saved and stored in a list.
+It is also possible to delete saved symptoms from the list.

 ### Screenshots
 <p align="center">